 Choose Add (= “+” Icon) on the Company Code Data tab.

-Enter company code US### in the field New Company Code Assignment.
+Enter company code US00 in the field New Company Code Assignment.

 On the Control Data tab, enter the values provided in the table for the Account Currency and Tax Category fields.